mCaptcha/website/content/security/index.md

 ### Reporting your vulnerability

-- Please include written instructions for reproducing the vulnerability.
+- Reports must include written instructions for reproducing the vulnerability.

-- When reporting vulnerabilities you must keep all information on in our email correspondence.
+- When reporting vulnerabilities you must keep all information on restricted to email correspondence with us.
 Do not post information to video-sharing or pastebin sites.

 - For vulnerabilities involving personally identifiable information, please explain the kind of PII you believe is exposed and limit the